elegrad/tripplanner/README.md

 # Trip Planner for Cultural Routes

-A trip / route planner built with Mavo.io, TailwindCSS and AlpineJS for the Cultural Routes of Greek perfectures.
+A trip / route planner, in association with Diazoma for the Cultural Routes of Greek perfectures.

+Built using Mavo.io, TailwindCSS and AlpineJS